 - All of our work is carried out within the UK.
 Although most of our projects are also based within the UK, from time to time we do work on overseas projects.
 To date this has always been as a subcontractor to the architect appointed to the project.

-- The architectural practices that we have worked with on such projects are all well-known reputable practices, head-quartered in either the UK, The Republic of Ireland or Canada.
+- The architectural practices that we have worked with on such projects are all well-known reputable practices, head-quartered either in the UK or Canada.

-- Within the last 3 years these have included projects in Azerbaijan, Saudi Arabia, Oman and Qatar.
-In most of these instances the contractual relationship has been with the architect rather than directly with the client.
+- Within the last 3 years these have included projects in Saudi Arabia and Qatar.
+In these instances the contractual relationship has been with the architect rather than directly with the client.